DiegoF-G/python_exercises/README.md

 # python-exercises
->Repository status: Finish, but can be update
+>Repository status: Finished, but can be update

 Only my python training, my playground :) From a python course of [Curso em Video](https://www.cursoemvideo.com/curso/python-3-mundo-3/).